zzyAnna/RAGEN/README.md

   <a href="#"><img src="https://img.shields.io/badge/🔍_Post-34A853?style=for-the-badge&logoColor=white" alt="Post"></a>
 </p>

+**NOTE: In previous veRL implementation, there is a [KL term issue](https://github.com/volcengine/verl/pull/179/files), which has been fixed in recent versions.**

 ## Overview

 Reinforcement Learning (RL) with rule-based rewards has shown promise in enhancing reasoning capabilities of large language models (LLMs).
 However, existing approaches have primarily focused on static, single-turn tasks like math reasoning and coding.
 Extending these methods to agent scenarios introduces two fundamental challenges: